armory/docs/content/en/borealis/Reference/ref-deployment-file.md

 #### `strategies.<strategyName>.canary.steps.analysis`

 The `analysis` step is used to run a set of queries against your deployment.
-Based on the results of the queries, the deployment can (automatically or manually) roll foward or roll back.
+Based on the results of the queries, the deployment can (automatically or manually) roll forward or roll back.

 ```yaml
 steps: